 Give employees recognition consistently and you'll be less likely to be struggling with turnover and productivity problems.
-And, you won't get comments like this from a real employee opinion survey I conducted years ago,
+And, you won't get comments like this from a real employee opinion survey I conducted years ago:

 “My manager does not give much

 recognition or many pats on the back.
 Outside of my compensation

-appreciate very much) I've not heard one "Thank You" or "Good Job" from my manager in months.
-Sometimes I wonder, and I'm not the only, if he cares about what I do.
+appreciate very much) I've not heard one "Thank You" or "Good Job" from my manager in months!

+Sometimes I wonder, and I'm not the only one, if he cares about what I do.
 I don't want to sound needy or anything, but a pat on the back every once in awhile would

 go along way toward making things better."

-In over four million employee interviews Gallup determined that the teams with much higher productivity and customer service scores, and less turnover, rated these statements as true:
+In over four million employee interviews Gallup determined that the teams with much higher productivity and customer service scores and less turnover, rated these statements as true:

 Their research also reveals that 70% of US workers are NOT engaged and/or committed to their work!
 WOW - 7 out of 10 employees are not fully there - on the job.